A Step-by-Step Instruction by Anne-Marie Lockmyer

 I have given them to women, men and children.
 They all like them.
 I had one man wrap it around him the entire he was in the hospital with cancer.

 These are easy to make – no sewing!
-You can usually make one in a couple of hours.
+You can usually make one in a couple of hours and I’ve included step by step instructions about how to make a blanket of comfort below.

 If you are not able to make one, I am sure you can go on Etsy and find someone to do it and then you could add the note and ribbon, etc.

 These are just suggestions.
-Put your own style on it.
+Put your own style on it when you make a blanket of comfort.

 Think about the person you want the blanket for.
 Keep them in mind as you select the fleece fabric you want.
 Try to tailor it to their style and likes.
 (I usually buy my fabric at Joanne’s Fabrics when there is a sale).
 You may do the same pattern on both sides or use two different patterns.